-The model 1900 utilizes gas tapped from the muzzle end of the barrel to drive a piston to which the bolt is attached (see Gas System for details) and cycles with the aid of a return spring.
-This system is the logical progression from his 1890 straight pull mode.
+The Model 1900 utilizes gas tapped from the muzzle end of the barrel to drive a piston to which the bolt is attached (see Gas System for details) and cycles with the aid of a return spring.
+This system is the logical progression from his 1890 straight pull bolt action rifle.
 All semi-automatic guns are basically a modified straight pull action.
 Just add high-pressure gas or recoil to move the bolt back and a return spring to drive the bolt forward and reload.

 An interesting design feature of the Model 1900 is this cam system (below) used for charging the weapon.
 Pull back the charging handle, and this cam lets go of the return spring making it very easy to reload.
-Once the weapon is loaded, reloading is automatic.
+Once the weapon is fired, reloading is automatic.
 In weapons of today, one must overcome the return spring to reload.
-In the later Mondragon models (FSK15) this feature was removed and a manual bypass was provided for…pity because the original looks cleaner.
+In the later Mondragon models (FSK15) the auto disconnect feature was removed and a manual bypass was provided for…pity because the original looks cleaner.

 The fact that there is no serial number and the markings on this gun are “Modelo No. 3” Model 1900 and the solid bolt handle which is only seen on the first designs.

 Many of The Mondragon rifles have all been linked to this patent drawing, this patent drawing is for the Model 1900 only.
 Only 2 patents were taken out, one for the manual reloader Model 1890 and one for the semi-automatic Model 1900.